 A special gala weekend featuring our Island heritage locomotives in action.

 This weekend features two historic Island locomotives in action.
-Look out for W11 (Newport), one of our 'Terrier' locomotives which were a common sight on the Ventnor West branch until the 1940s.
+Look out for W11 (Newport), one of our 'Terrier' locomotives which were a common sight on the Island's branch lines until the 1940s.
 These handing over the reins to the Class O2 locomotives, such as our own W24 Calbourne which will also be steaming throughout the weekend.

 With a busy timetable there'll be plenty of action around the Railway.